tidika/MyCloudResume/README.md

 **S3 Bucket:** It is a highly scalable and durable object storage that is used to host the static resume website.

-**Lambda:** It is a serverless compute service used to respond to events.
+**Lambda:** It is a serverless compute service used that responds to synchronous and asynchronous events.
 In this project, when a request is made to an S3 bucket, it triggers a Lambda function that increments the total number of site visitors.

+**DynamoDB:** It is amazon NOSQL database that is designed for high-performance, scalable and low-latency application.
+In this project, it is used to store the number of site visitors.
+However, any RDS database eg MySQL, PostgreSQL, MSSQL etc can also suffice.